Algorithmic-Personalization/server/DOCUMENTATION.md

 A `Channel Source` is a list of YouTube channels that will be used to obtain the miniatures to insert on the home page.

-Create them with a `POST` request to `https://personalization-server.csail.mit.edu/api/channel-source` with the following JSON body with the usual authentication token:
+Create them with a `POST` request to `https://personalization-server.csail.mit.edu/api/channel-source` with the following JSON body and the usual authentication token in the `authorization` header:

 ```json
 {